shresthaprince/InfoSystems/EmpathyMap.md

 ## See
 ## Pain
 ## Gain
-When making outbound calls, will see details about each customer When clogged with inbound calls, voice response unit will distribute customer's slowly
+When making outbound calls, will see details about each customer, When clogged with inbound calls, voice response unit will distribute customer's slowly